tradingview/documentation-guidelines/PineBlogPosts/README.md

   The [PineCoders](https://www.tradingview.com/u/PineCoders/) account also broadcasts updates from its [Squawk Box](https://t.me/PineCodersSquawkBox) on Telegram, its [Twitter account](https://twitter.com/PineCoders), and from the "Pine Script™ Q&A" public chat on TradingView.
 >
-> We hope you find this highly-requested feature useful.
-Please keep sending us your feedback and suggestions for improvement.
-  We build TradingView for you, and we’re always keen to hear from you.
+> We hope you find this highly-requested feature as useful as we think it’ll be, and please do keep sending us your feedback and suggestions so we can make the platform the best it can be.
+We build TradingView for you, and we’re always keen to hear your thoughts.

 You can pick up the standard text to paste it in your blog post from [this doc](https://docs.google.com/document/d/1PUtJFrLIkYmUKwIwmxwqX0JipjFVek6Qs20QiXuQK98/edit?usp=sharing).